-Initial Accreditation is the accreditation classification granted to any dental, advanced dental or allied dental education program which is not yet fully operational.
+Initial Accreditation: Initial Accreditation is the accreditation classification granted to any dental, advanced dental or allied dental education program which is in the planning and early stages of development or an intermediate stage of program implementation and not yet fully operational.
 This accreditation classification provides evidence to educational institutions, licensing bodies, government or other granting agencies that, at the time of initial evaluation(s), the developing education program has the potential for meeting the standards set forth in the requirements for an accredited educational program for the specific occupational area.
-The classification "initial accreditation" is granted based upon one or more site evaluation visit(s).
+The classification "initial accreditation" is granted based upon one or more site evaluation visit(s) and until the program is fully operational.